cs4241-21a/a1-gettingstarted/README.md

 4. Complete some technical and/or design achievements (see below).
-5. Test your project to make sure that when someone goes to your main page, it displays correctly.
-You can do this locally by simply running `node server.js` from within the assignment directory.

 6. Modify the README file according to the specification below.
 7. Commit and push all your changes to GitHub.
-8. Deploy your project to Glitch.
-You can do this by [importing the repo from GitHub](https://medium.com/glitch/import-code-from-anywhere-83fb60ea4875)
-9. Ensure that your project has the proper naming scheme (guide follows) so we can find it.
 9. Create and submit a Pull Request to the original repo.

 ## Option 2 - Fork repo and import to Glitch, edit on Glitch, and then export back to GitHub
 Most of these steps are the same as option 1, except that you being by creating a new project Glitch using this repo as a staring point (just choose New Project > Import from GitHub for this and then paste in the link to your repo).
 At the end, you can export your Glitch project to GitHub by [following these instructions](https://www.youtube.com/watch?time_continue=77&v=aWJFbtrgW4E&feature=emb_logo). *Note that the location of the projecct export feature in Glitch has moved from what they show in this video.* It's now located in Tools > Import and Export (tools is located in the bottom left of the Glitch editor).

-## Option 3 - Clone to computer, edit locally, push to GitHub, upload to Glitch
-This is the same as option 1, except that for step 6 (Deploy to Glitch) you simply upload each file to your Glitch repository (using New File > Upload a File).

-Naming and URL Scheme
----

-You must use a consistent naming scheme for all projects in this course.
-If we can't find it, we can't grade it.

-By default Glitch often assigns your application a random name.
-To change it, click on the project dropdown menu in the upper left corner of Glitch.
-You will then see an additional text field displaying the project name in the resulting menu; click here to edit the name.

-The name scheme should be `a1-yourGitHubUsername`.
-The `a1` will need to be updated to `a2`, `a3`, and so on in future projects.

 Achievements
 ---